Relativistic magnetohydrodynamics in the early Universe: Relativistic MHD in an expanding Universe

-It has been already shown in \Secs{conservation_rel_perf}{rel_hydrodynamics} that this system of equations is missing a few corrections in the purely hydrodynamical limit (i.e., in the absence of electromagnetic fields) due to neglecting $\partial_\tau \gamma^2$, and the system of equations has been extended to the fully relativistic regime in \Eqs{cont_relativistic}{mom_relativistic}.
-Taking into account these corrections, indicated in red, we will find in this section the following subrelativistic MHD equations (for $\cs^2 = \third$) [see \Eqs{subrel_cont2}{subrel_mom2}],
+It has been already shown in \Secs{conservation_rel_perf}{rel_hydrodynamics} that this system of equations is missing a few corrections in the purely fluid limit (i.e., in the absence of electromagnetic fields) due to neglecting $\partial_\tau \gamma^2$, and the system of equations has been extended to the fully relativistic regime in \Eqs{cont_relativistic0}{mom_relativistic0}.
+Taking into account these corrections, we find in this section the following subrelativistic MHD equations (for $\cs^2 = \third$) [cf.~\Eqq{eqs_cont2}], where the corrections with respect to \Eqq{old_eqs_MHD} are indicated in red

-where the viscous work and dissipation contributions to the energy equation, $\tilde f_\visc^0 - $ $2 \,\uu \cdot \tff_\visc$ [see \Eq{cont_subrelativistic_visc}] have been neglected as in previous work for comparison.
-However, we include these contributions, discussed in \Sec{viscosity}, in this section.
-Furthermore, these equations are extended to include Hubble friction terms for deviations of $\cs^2$ with respect to $\third$ in this work.
+The work and energy dissipation due to viscous stresses, $\uu \cdot \tff_\ipf$, and thermal conductivity, $\tilde f_\ipf^0$ [cf.~\Eqq{eqs_subrelativistic_visc}], have been neglected under the assumption of small shear and bulk viscosities, and small thermal conductivity (see \Sec{transport_coeffs}).
+However, we include these contributions in the form of $\tilde f^\mu_\ipf$, discussed in \Sec{viscosity}, in this section for generality.
+Furthermore, these equations are extended to include Hubble friction terms for deviations of a constant $\cs^2$ with respect to $\third$ in this work.
 In the following, we also extend the MHD equations including electromagnetic stresses in the equations of motion in the fully relativistic regime as in \Secs{conservation_rel_perf}{rel_hydrodynamics}.

-Then, the Maxwell equations discussed in \Sec{Maxwell_sec} become coupled to the fluid equations of motion via the Lorentz force $\tilde f^\mu_\Lor$ as it is discussed in \Sec{four_lorentz}.
-When the displacement current can be neglected in the limit of large conductivity (see \Sec{induction_sec}), the current density is $\tJJ = \nab \times \tBB$, and Maxwell equations can be combined with Ohm's law (see \Sec{cov_ohms}) into the induction equation \Eq{rel_induction},
+The Maxwell equations discussed in \Sec{Maxwell_sec} become coupled to the fluid equations of motion via the Lorentz force $\tilde f^\mu_\Lor$ as it is discussed in \Sec{four_lorentz}.
+When the displacement current can be neglected in the limit of large conductivity (see \Sec{induction_sec}), the current density is $\tJJ = \nab \times \tBB$, and Maxwell equations can be combined with Ohm's law (see \Sec{cov_ohms}) into the induction equation [cf.~\Eq{rel_induction}],

-On the other hand, when the displacement current cannot be neglected, e.g., due to fast electromagnetic oscillations, the fluid equations need to be solved together with Maxwell equations
+On the other hand, when the displacement current cannot be neglected, e.g., due to fast electromagnetic oscillations, the fluid equations need to be solved together with Maxwell equations,

-and the generalized Ohm's law \Eq{Ohms_law} describes the space-time components of $\tilde J^\mu$.
-Furthermore, in this case, it is more convenient to express the Lorentz force in \Eqs{corr_cont_MHD}{corr_mom_MHD} in terms of the electric field, as it is a computed dynamical variable in this case.